 Fresh bananas will first get brown spots and then get soft and turn completely brown and leak liquid when they have gone bad.
 If left out long enough they will eventually turn black and grow mold.
 Bananas are usually shipped green since they develop better color, texture, aroma and sweet taste after being harvested.
 Placing bananas near other fruit will cause the other fruits to also ripen faster.

 Another problem you may experience with having fresh fruit on the counter is the sudden presence of fruit flies.
 Fruit Flies are tiny little flies that just hover around your fresh fruit basket.
 So, how do you get rid of fruit flies?
 To get rid of fruit flies, place a bowl of water with a teaspoon of vinegar in it next to the fruit basket at night.
-In the morning, all the fruit flies will be drown in the bowl.
+In the morning, all the fruit flies will have taken their final swim in the bowl.

 Bananas ripen at room temperature, so to stunt the ripening process bananas can be placed in the refrigerator.
+To extend the shelf life of bananas at room temperature, place plastic wrap tightly around the stem of the bunch.
 Bananas can also be frozen, but the texture will change.

 If you find your bananas have turned brown, try our banana bread recipe.

-How long are fresh bananas good for when prepared in a dish?
+How long are Bananas good for when prepared in a dish?

 What are our shelf life resources?

-Our banana shelf life content for fresh fruits incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
-In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of fresh fruits.
+In determining how long Bananas lasts, our content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
+In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of Bananas.

-Although the shelf life of bananas information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion.
-So, how long will food last?
-Let’s find out!
+Although the Bananas shelf life information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion and not a replacement for your health care professional.
+Please eat responsibly!